thinkRand/Script-for-automatic-mining-on-old-school-runescape-OSRS/README.md

 This script is made in autoHotKey, it has a logic easy to understand and can be edited for anyone who have a base knowledge of ahk.

-It is free software, under the terms of gpl-3.
-You will notice that it is open source and you have right to use, edit, copy etc, under the terms of the licence.
+You will notice that this free software is open source and you have right to use, edit, copy etc, under the terms of the licence.
+A copy of the licence is distributed with the software.

 ### What this ahk mining script do

 This macro is hable to mine itself iron ore, copper ore and clay for long time whitout interruption, in any location of OSRS, with litte configuration.
-It work with color detection, trying to imitate human logic doing mining.
+You can add more rocks too.
+This script work with color detection, trying to imitate human logic doing mining.
 It do not use relfection or inyection, like others bots do.

 This script will be usefull for you if you want afk mining while studiying or working, or if you need some help to train your mining skill and be hable of do a new quest, or simple if you do not like to do mining.